(The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK – continued)

-With other leading names, Rubin laid plans for a great demonstration at the 1968 Democratic convention in Chicago.
+With other leading names on the Left, Rubin laid plans for a great demonstration at the 1968 Democratic convention in Chicago.
 At the opening of the convention, Rubin and his fellow Yippies appeared in Chicago with a pig that they said they were running for president.
-In the wake of the Chicago police riot that followed, Rubin became a celebrity again, at the trial of the "Chicago Seven" (originally eight), charged with conspiracy, inciting to riot and more.
+In the wake of the Chicago police riot that followed, Rubin became a celebrity again, at the trial of the "Chicago Seven."
+He was charged with conspiracy, inciting to riot and more.

-The following year, an event of great notice took place on farmland near Bethel, New York.
-It came to be known as Woodstock, a great "be-in" and rock concert.
+The following year, 1969, an event of great notice took place on farmland near Bethel, New York.
+It came to be known as Woodstock – a "be-in" and rock concert.
 Woodstock was the result of efforts by wealthy young men who bribed local officials and were looking for profit.
-At first, popular singers and rock-musicians were uninterested in their concert, but, when the entrepreneurs offered them twice as much money as they usually received for a gig, their interest increased – except for Bob Dylan, who remained uninterested.
+At first, popular singers and rock-musicians were uninterested in their concert, but when the entrepreneurs offered them twice as much money as they usually received for a gig their interest increased – except for Bob Dylan, who remained uninterested.

-The other big name performers were able to draw enough people to make the rock concert the biggest in history.
-And to some, big was beautiful.
+The performers were able to draw enough people to make it the biggest rock concert in history.
+And for some, big was beautiful.
 It was, someone said, "one hell of a party."
-It was big enough that it would be mythologized into a wondrous and glorious event of the 1960s.
+It was big enough to be mythologized into a wondrous and glorious event of the 1960s.

 The concert lasted three days and nights and was a nightmare in organization.
 People had come from afar, and there was little to eat.
 Rain turned the field into mud.
 Drinks were being laced with drugs.
 Feet were being cut by broken glass and aluminum from pop-top cans.
 When the sun did shine, people spaced out on drugs staring dumbly at it, adding to the 5,162 medical cases that were treated by volunteers at emergency medical tents, cases that included eight miscarriages.
 There was also petty thievery – a bicycle or two and Paul Krassner's white leather jacket to name a few.
 But there was only minor violence, in what was billed as a peace gathering.
 There were only two deaths, and some boys and girls enjoyed wading naked in a nearby pond.